aaAbdulkadir/DevOps/unitTest/learning.md

 # Virtual Environment

 - Creating a virtual environment where I download specifics dependencies so that it is isolated from my machine.
-Going to download selenium web driver for chrome

 - To create a virtual environment